 The greatest mass extinction event in the last 500 million years occurred approximately 250 million years ago at the end of the Permian Period and the beginning of the Triassic Period.
 This mass extinction event is known as the Permian-Triassic extinction, Permian extinction, or the Great Dying.
-The Permian mass extinction formed the boundary between the Paleozoic and Mesozoic eras.
+The Permian mass extinction marked the shift from the Paleozoic era to the Mesozoic era.
 During the extinction event, about 96% of all marine species and up to 70% of terrestrial vertebrates were wiped out.
 In addition, the largest number of insects became extinct in this period.
 It is believed that the extinction event occurred over 15 years in the latter stages of the Permian period.

 Effects Of The Mass Extinction Event

 The Permian-Triassic extinction was the most severe of the five major extinction events considering the percentage of life forms lost.
 Fossil records indicate that many organisms, both marine and terrestrial, were lost during this episode.
 There were two extinction events in the Permian Period of which the most severe was the one that occurred towards the end of the period.

 Although the marine organisms were the most affected, the marine invertebrates, especially those in shallow warm water suffered the greatest loss.
 Some of the most affected marine invertebrates included organisms with calcium carbonate skeleton, especially those that relied on carbon dioxide to produce their skeleton.
 These organisms died as a result of ocean acidification.
 The affected groups include the tabulate and rugose corals, trilobites, blastoids, and crinoids.
 Some of the marine invertebrates which survived included Ceratitida, articulate brachiopods, and crinoids which almost became extinct.
 The groups of marine invertebrates that had the highest survival rate are those that had an elaborate mechanism for gas exchange, were able to control circulation and light calcification.